International Management Concentration

 Department Contact Information

-The International Management Concentration falls within the Finance, International and Innovation (FII) Department.
-For more information about this department, including contact information for the department chair, please visit the FITE Department Website.
+The International Management Concentration falls within the Department of Organizational Studies (DOS).
+For more information about this department, including contact information for the department chair, please visit the DOS Website.